LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 The type `oo:Class` is one of the several defined subclasses of `oo:Component`, which indicates that it is instantiatable based on parameters.
-Each component can refer to its path within a module using the `oo:componentPath` predicate, which can for instance be the package name in NPM.
+Each component can refer to its path within a module using the `oo:componentPath` predicate, which can for instance be the package name in npm.
 The resulting description can be included in the module (e.g., as a JSON-LD file), or can be created and referred to externally.